 - Having a place to bed down and store your stuff is essential.
 The main considerations are it be inexpensive, clean, quiet and convenient to transportation.
 This is not hard to determine.

 - I recommend searching out small family run accommodations, which are common in Tokyo.
 Other considerations include non-smoking buildings, I have a tobacco allergy so I must stay in buildings that are 100% non-smoking and there are several in great neighborhoods.
 Do be aware that many smaller family run places have curfews as the owners need to sleep.
 These will usually provide you with a key or passcode to get in after the curfew if you ask.

 - Reserve well ahead of your trip, small hotels and inns only have so many rooms.

 - What about price?
 Traditional places charge by the person rather than by the room so keep that in mind while searching.
-The GO TOKYO website has a database were you can search by a maximum price.
+The GO TOKYO website has information to help you.
 I recommend you search for places that are under 7,000 yen, about $70.00, a night per person and then looking at the lowest prices.
 Also consider how far it is from a train or subway station.
 Plus is it a nice area to stroll around at night?